National-Digital-Twin/management-node/README.md

 - Producer Federator: must have role `access_producer_configurations` to access `/api/v1/configuration/producer`.
 - Consumer Federator: must have role `access_consumer_configurations` to access `/api/v1/configuration/consumer`.

-Read the full details, examples, and Keycloak mapping guidance in [AUTHENTICATIONS](docs/AUTHENTICATION_REQUIREMENTS.md).
+Read the full details, examples, and Keycloak mapping guidance in [Authentication Requirements](docs/AUTHENTICATION_REQUIREMENTS.md).

 ## Public Funding Acknowledgment
 This repository has been developed with public funding as part of the National Digital Twin Programme (NDTP), a UK Government initiative.
 NDTP, alongside its partners, has invested in this work to advance open, secure, and reusable digital twin technologies for any organisation, whether from the public or private sector, irrespective of size.